vidarsko/ComFiT/docs/index.md

 # Home

 [ComFiT](https://github.com/vidarsko/ComFiT) is a versatile python library for simulating field theories, including plotting and animation in an object-oriented manner.
+If you use ComFiT in your research, please cite the following paper:

+---

+(unsubmitted) Skogvoll & Rønning, (2024).
+ComFiT: python library for computational field theory with topological defects.
+Journal of Open Source Software, X(XX), XXX, [link](link)

+---

 The best way to get to know ComFiT is by using it in one of the following tutorials.

 ## Base System